From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Evaluation

 \subsection{Ablation Study}

-To determine whether \sys’s performance gains stem from its declarative interface or simply from providing a static knowledge base, we conducted an ablation study on both large and small models, as shown in \autoref{fig:twopdfs}a.
+To determine whether \sys's performance gains stem from its declarative interface or simply from providing a static knowledge base, we conducted an ablation study on both large and small models, as shown in \autoref{tab:evaltable} and \autoref{fig:twopdfs}.

 For the baseline UFO2-as, we provided the \sys navigation forest in the prompt while disabling the declarative interface.
-This configuration yields no significant change in performance (SR 42\% vs. 44\% baseline; Steps 8.41 vs. 8.16), indicating that the declarative interface, not the static knowledge, is the primary source of \sys's effectiveness.
-In contrast, the less capable GPT-5-mini model shows a modest improvement when given the forest alone (SR 23.5\% vs. 17.3\% baseline; Steps 6.32 vs. 7.14; Time 150s vs. 170s).
+This configuration yields no significant change in performance (SR 42\% vs. 44\% baseline; Steps 8.41 vs. 8.16, Normalized Steps 8.58 vs. 7.94), indicating that the declarative interface, not the static knowledge, is the primary source of \sys's effectiveness.
+In contrast, the less capable GPT-5-mini model shows a modest improvement when given the forest alone (SR 23.5\% vs. 17.3\% baseline; Steps 6.32 vs. 7.14; Normalized Steps 6.26 vs. 7.02).
 This suggests that supplementary topology knowledge can be helpful for models with less general-purpose knowledge.
-Crucially, however, the full \sys setting produced much larger gains (SR 43.2\%; Steps 4.43), confirming that the interface design is the dominant performance driver.
+Crucially, however, the full \sys setting produced much larger gains (SR 43.2\%; Steps 4.43; Normalized Steps 4.52), confirming that the interface design is the dominant performance driver.
 The average time is slightly lower as the baseline succeeds on short/easy cases.